gongwan33/FunnyTestFramework/README.md

 To start a test, please refer to the `example` folder.
 The `testStarter.py` is the entry script.
 Run command `python3 testStarter.py` will start the test process.

 In `testStarter.py`, there are mainly three lines of code (as shown below) and they can be used in most of the senarios.

-The first line creates a new JSON starter with the test vector json file's path and the custom procedures' folder (see next chapter `Extendability`).
+The first line creates a new JSON starter with the test vector json files' directory path and the custom procedures' folder (see next chapter `Extendability`).
+The test vector json file's name will be used as the `Test Run` name which will contain the procedures.

 The second line starts the test.
 If its parameter is set to True, the headless mode will be activated.
 Otherwise, the chrome browser will show up.

 ```python
 starter = JSONStarter("./TestCases", "./CustomProcedure")